Profit Margin Calculator

 T-Lines has the following monthly operating costs:

-When you remove all expenses including administrative costs, you're left with net profit.
+When you remove all expenses including administrative costs, you're left with a net profit.
 The percentage of each profit dollar that remains is the net profit margin.

 Net profit is your bottom line.